 2.310 Administrative authority circuit courts; assignment of circuit judges; administrative assistant to Chief Justice.
-For the more speedy and efficient transaction of judicial business, including the temporary assignment of any judge as now provided by law to a court other than that for which he was selected, general administrative authority over all circuit courts of this state is vested in the Supreme Court, and subject to its rules, shall be exercised by the Chief Justice who shall appoint an administrative assistant who shall serve during and at the pleasure of the court to assist him in his administrative duties.
+For the more speedy and efficient transaction of judicial business, including the temporary assignment of any judge as now provided by law to a court other than that for which he was selected, general administrative authority over all circuit courts of this state is vested in the Supreme Court. and subject to its rules, shall be exercised by the Chief Justice who shall appoint an administrative assistant who shall serve during and at the pleasure of the court to assist him in his administrative duties.
 [1953 c.34 §1]

-2.320 Compiling statistics; reports from circuit judges and clerks.
-To assist the court in carrying out the provisions of ORS 2.310 to 2.340 the court is given authority to collect, compile and publicize past and current statistics and other data and make reports of the judicial business transacted by the circuit courts in each county in the State of Oregon.
-The Supreme Court is further given the power to examine the administrative methods and systems employed in the various judicial districts and to examine the state of the dockets and business of the circuit courts and to require reports from the circuit judges and clerks of the circuit courts.
-[1953 c.34 §4]
+2.320 Compiling statistics; reports from circuit and district judges and clerks.
+To assist the court in carrying out the provisions of ORS 2.310 to 2.340 the court is given authority to collect, compile and publicize past and current statistics and other data and make reports of the judicial business transacted by the circuit courts and, as hereafter provided, by the district courts, in each county in the State of Oregon.
+Such authority includes the power to require uniform records concerning the disposition of criminal cases and periodical statistical reports on the disposition of criminal cases including reports on sentence, parole and probation from all circuit and district courts.
+The Supreme Court is further given the power to examine the administrative methods and systems employed in the various judicial districts and to examine the state of the dockets and business of the circuit courts and to require reports from the circuit judges and clerks of the circuit courts, and, to the extent hereinabove stated, from the district judges and clerks of the district courts.
+[1953 c.34 §4; 1955 c.437 §1]